How are You Measuring Investigator Competency?

 By Kevin McManus, Chief Excellence Officer, Great Systems

-Most organizations these days have at least thought about creating competency models for all formal job positons.
-Typically, these models focus more on defining skills that must be possessed and displayed on the job more than they do on ensuring the necessary competencies exist consistently on the job.
+Most organizations these days have thought about the need to create competency models for all formal job positions.
+Typically, these models focus more on skill definition than they do on consistent daily skill application of the necessary competencies.
 In some cases, limited methods to assess skill competency on the job exists.
 Often, this is the case with measuring investigator competency,

-In this post, I share the Position Observation Checklist (POC) tool presented in this post is used by high performing organizations to help achieve both goals.
-By creating a POC for each job role, key tasks and behaviors are defined across the organization.
-Use of the POC tool on the job helps elevate the skills of all people who fill key job roles.
+In this post, I share the Position Observation Checklist (POC) tool.
+This tool helps high performance organizations achieve both goals.
+When you create a POC for each job role, you define key tasks and behaviors across the organization.
+Plus, use of the POC tool on the job helps elevate the skills of all people who fill key job roles.

 What is the Position Observation Checklist?

-I discovered the Position Observation Checklist tool many years ago while researching the best practices of annual Baldrige Performance Excellence Award recipients.
-The Pal’s Sudden Service restaurant chain, which received the award in 2001, uses this tool to help ensure its staff consistently know and practice the right skills on the job.
-The POC is used both by the trainee and a coach use the POC.
-Ideally, this use is 3-6 months after formal training has been completed (Kirkpatrick’s fourth level of learning evaluation).
+I discovered the Position Observation Checklist tool many years ago.
+I was researching the best practices of annual Baldrige Performance Excellence Award recipients.
+The Pal’s Sudden Service restaurant chain, a 2001 award recipient, uses this tool to help ensure its staff consistently know and practice the right skills on the job.
+Both the trainee and a coach use the POC.
+Ideally, this use is 3-6 months after the completion of formal training.
+(Kirkpatrick’s fourth level of learning evaluation).

-At the Pal’s Sudden Service restaurant chain, people must score at least 75% on the POC three months after the initial training has been completed to satisfy that certification requirement.
-The tool can be used at any time, by trainee or coach, to assess current task competency levels.
-Scores can be trended over time, for a given skill, skill area, or the job in total, to demonstrate improvement towards a given set of performance goals.
+At the Pal’s Sudden Service restaurant chain, people must score at least 75% on the POC three months after initial training completion to satisfy that certification requirement.
+A trainee or coach can use the tool at any time to assess current task competency levels.
+Plus, you can trend scores over time for a given skill, skill area, or the job in total.
+This helps demonstrate improvement towards a given set of performance goals.

-How is the Position Observation Checklist used in measuring investigator competency?
+How is the Position Observation Checklist used to measure investigator competency?

 The Position Observation Checklist (POC) is a great tool to use for self, peer, and supervisor evaluation.
 To create a POC, you first need to identify the 4-5 key skill areas that are core to a given job role.
-Second, identify 4-5 skills where competency needs to be demonstrated for each of the given skill areas.
+Second, identify 4-5 skills to demonstrate competency for each of the key skill areas.
 Third, field test the draft checklist with 2-3 ‘competent’ operators of various tenure.
-Finally, make the enhancements that these field reviews will help identify.
-An example POC for measuring investigator performance can be found here.
+Finally, make the enhancements that these field reviews identify.
+An example POC to measure investigator performance can be found here.

-The goal of a well-designed Position Observation Checklist (POC) is to (1) define job expectations clearly, (2) provide a competency assessment tool for use in evaluating formal training, and (3) create a means for comparing performance perspectives between trainee, peers, and coaches.
-What would happen if you tried to introduce this concept at your facility for ALL key positions?
+There are three goals for a well-designed Position Observation Checklist (POC).
+First, you want to define job expectations clearly.
+Second, you want to provide a competency assessment tool to help evaluate formal training.
+Third, the POC creates a way to compare performance perspectives between trainee, peers, and coaches.
+What would happen if you introduced this concept at your facility for ALL key positions?
 Do you think it is possible to come up with a POC for your key supervisory and management jobs?

-In the best organizations, tools of this nature are used to (1) evaluate the effectiveness of current training content and delivery and (2) help target personal and training developmental gaps.
-Use of the Position Observation Checklist (POC) should be integrated with strategic plan, annual training plan, personal development plan, and curriculum (training matrix) development efforts.
+In the best organizations, tools of this nature help achieve three things.
+First, they evaluate the effectiveness of current training content and delivery.
+Second, they target personal and training developmental gaps.
+Finally, they integrate the use of the Position Observation Checklist (POC) with other processes.
+Example integration options include your strategic plan, annual training plan, personal development plan, and curriculum (training matrix).

 How can the Position Observation Checklist help improve investigator skills?

 All investigators have strengths in some areas and opportunities for improvement in others.
-For example, they might be great at conducting interviews, but poor at collecting other key evidence, such as photographs at the scene.
+For example, they might conduct great interviews.
+However, they may need to improve their collection of other key evidence, such as photographs at the scene.
 The incident investigator Position Observation Checklist (POC) helps assess competency levels across multiple skill areas and performance dimensions.
-It can be used to help identify best practice sources as much as it can be used to target areas for improvement.
+Its use helps identify best practice sources as much as target areas for improvement.

-Trending investigator assessments across a work site or business unit helps identify systemic learning gaps across investigation teams.
-Addressing such gaps will help better optimize the resource investments being made to conduct investigations and ultimately lead to more effective fixes.
-If you are interested in making such improvements in your organization, please contact me at firstname.lastname@example.org.
+Trends of investigator assessment scores across a work site or business unit help identify systemic learning gaps across investigation teams.
+If you address such gaps, it helps you better optimize your investigation resource investments.
+Plus, score improvement leads to more effective investigations and better fixes.
+If you want to make such improvements in your organization, please contact me at email@example.com.

 This post is based on a chapter from Kevin’s book Error Proof – How to Stop Daily Goofs for Good.
-The book can be purchased in both e-book and hard copy form from Amazon.com.
+You can purchase the book in either e-book or print form from Amazon.com.